 Visiting Scholars receive non-paid appointments at the Schusterman Center while working on their own research related to the study of the modern State of Israel.
-Scholars become part of our Israel Studies community and are invited to lectures and events at the Center, and at Brandeis University, in general.
-Starting in Fall 2019, Visiting Scholars may also receive up to $2,500 reimbursement for travel and/or moving expenses.
+Scholars become part of our Israel Studies community and are invited to lectures and events at the Center, and at Brandeis University in general.
+Visiting Scholars may also receive up to $2,500 reimbursement for travel and/or moving expenses.
 (Payment receipts required.)
 Scholars must usually be in residence for at least one semester.

 Visiting Scholars are also given desk space with a computer at the Schusterman Center, library access, parking and visa support.
 Scholars must make their own housing arrangements and are responsible for paying for their own living costs (housing, food, transportation, etc.), as well as medical insurance.

 If you are interested in becoming a Visiting Scholar at the Schusterman Center for Israel Studies, please complete this online form.
 We will look forward to getting to know you!

 Dr. Rachel Weissbrods is an associate professor at the Department of Translation and Interpreting Studies, Bar-Ilan University, where she just finished her service as department chair since 2012.
 Her research interests include: theory of translation, literary translation into Hebrew, coping with racism and anti-Semitism in Hebrew literary translation, translation for the electronic media (subtitles, dubbing), intersemiotic translation (transfer, adaptation), and the translation of multimodal texts.
 Her most recent book, Translating the Visual: A Multimodal Perspective, was written in collaboration with Dr. Ayelet Kohn and published by Routledge in 2019.